Eltaurus-Lt/CourseDump2022/README.md

 ![Basic settings](https://github.com/user-attachments/assets/6a0db9cc-c16d-4e82-9e54-33cebfd25428)

-1. **Download media**: Enables downloading images, audio, and video files encountered in a Memrise course
+1. **Download media**: Enables downloading images, audio, and video files encountered in a Memrise course and inserts the respective references into the spreadsheet
-2. **Learning progress**: Enables downloading your personal progress of studying on Memrise in a format compatible with the [associated Anki add-on](https://github.com/Eltaurus-Lt/Anki-Card-Templates?tab=readme-ov-file#the-support-add-on) importing function
+2. **Learning progress**: Enables saving your personal progress of studying on Memrise in a format compatible with the [associated Anki add-on](https://github.com/Eltaurus-Lt/Anki-Card-Templates?tab=readme-ov-file#the-support-add-on) importing function
 3. **Extra fields**: Enables downloading all fields found in a course.
 Typical examples include "part of speech", "sample sentence", "transcription", "literal translation", etc. The labels for each field can be found in the downloaded ".csv" file.
 Turning this option off will limit fields to the basic set consisting of "Learnable", "Definition", "Audio", "Video", and "Tags" (the latter three can also be excluded by the respective settings)
 4. **Alternative answers**: Appends alternative answers specified in a course to each relevant cell.
 This includes the hidden alts.
 The format matches the one supported by the [associated Anki card template and its add-on](https://github.com/Eltaurus-Lt/Anki-Card-Templates?tab=readme-ov-file#formatting-alternative-answers)
 5. **Level tags**: Appends an additional column that saves Memrise course level structure in the format `course_name::level##`, which is automatically converted to [hierarchical tags](https://docs.ankiweb.net/editing.html#using-tags) during Anki import